SwitWu/SwitWu.github.io/_posts/2023-04-27-ielts-writing-task-one.md

 >   In the first step, the clay is dug out of the ground with diggers and it is then divided finely by a metal grid before small clay is conveyed by a roller.
-Subsequently, the chosen clay is mixed with sand and water and made into mixture which later is shaped into bricks with wire cutters or molds.
-Then, newly-shaped bricks are placed in order in a drying oven for 24 to 48 hours being transported to the kiln they are heated.
+Subsequently, the chosen clay is mixed with sand and water and made into mixture which later is shaped into bricks with wire cutters or moulds.
+Then, newly-shaped bricks are placed in order in a drying oven for 24 to 48 hours before being transported to the kiln where they are heated.
   The bricks are heated in the first kiln at a moderate temperature ranging from 200 to 980°C and later in the second one at a much higher temperature from 870 to 1300°C.
   After turning solid, the bricks are transported to the cooling chamber and are placed there for about 48 to 72 hours during which they gradually cool down.
-  Finally, bricks are packed and are then delivered by a truck to the construction sites where they are needed.
+  Finally, bricks are packed and then delivered by a truck to the construction sites where they are needed.

 ### 结尾段